shafr/shafr.github.io/_audio_books/black/001-black.md

 rating: 3
 ---

-Strangelly enough that all action-oriented and sci-fi, zombies-around books - R.C.
+Strangely enough that all action-oriented and sci-fi, zombies-around books - R.C.
 Bray would take a female-oriented romance.

 I wasn't able to follow what was going on there.
-I was too anoyed with secretary attitude.
+I was too annoyed with secretary attitude.
 Ok to pass the time because of jokes and time passing.

-Special piece of art was conversation with barista about cofee ordering.
+Special piece of art was conversation with barista about coffee ordering.

 # Quotes: